 Many investors consider the market capitalization of a company to be its market value.
 This is an incorrect approach because the market cap is based on the price you pay for the stock and NOT the value of the company.
-And, the price of a stock depends on a range of factors including the demand-supply, social, political, and other macroeconomic factors.
+And the price of a stock depends on a range of factors, including the demand-supply, social, political, and other macroeconomic factors.

 Remember, the market value of a company is its true worth.

 Let’s say that the price of a new car is Rs.5 lakh.
 However, due to an increase in demand, it is being sold at Rs.10 lakh.
-If you purchase the car at Rs.10 lakh, then you are buying at available prices but the car is not worth the money.
+If you purchase the car at Rs.10 lakh, then you are buying at available prices, but the car is not worth the money.
 On the other hand, if the car is not in demand, retailers might offer it at a discount for Rs.2.5 lakh.
 In this case, if you buy the car, then you get twice your money’s worth.

 Similarly, if you buy a stock at a price that is more than what it is worth, then you have to bank upon the continual increase in the price of the stock to make profits.
-However, if you buy an under-valued stock, then the chances of making profits increase.
+However, if you buy an undervalued stock, then the chances of making profits increase.

 When you start looking for blue-chip stocks, ensure that you focus on the intrinsic value of the stock rather than its price.
 There are many tools that allow you to find the intrinsic value.
 Compare it across companies from the same sector to get a final list of blue chips that you want to invest in.

-However, you can benefit from them provided you choose the right ones.
+However, you can benefit from them, provided you choose the right ones.
 Ensure that you focus on the valuation of the stock/company and avoid overvalued stocks.
 Also, align these investments with your investment plan.